CartoDB/carto-selfhosted/customizations/README.md

 + ROUTER_SSL_CERTIFICATE_KEY_PATH=/etc/nginx/ssl/<cert>.key
 ```

-> Remember to change the `<cert>` value with the correct file name
+> Remember to replace the `<cert>` value above with the correct file name.

 ### External database

-CARTO comes with an embedded Postgresql database that is not recommended for production installations, we recommend to use your own Postgresql database that lives outside the Docker ecosystem
+CARTO Self Hosted comes with an embedded PostgreSQL database that is not recommended for production installations, we recommend to use your own PostgreSQL database that lives outside the Docker ecosystem.

 **Prerequisites**

-- Postgresql 11 or above
+- PostgreSQL 11 or above

 **Configuration**

-Open with an editor the `customer.env` file and modify the next variables
+Open with an editor the `customer.env` file and modify the following variables:

-1. Comment the local Postgres configuration
+1. Comment the local Postgres configuration:

 ```diff
 # Configuration for using a local postgres, instead of an external one (comment when external postgres)